ahmadseloabadi/SYNRGY-Challenge/BE-typescript/README.md

-# challenge_6 - Ahmad Selo Abadi - FSW 1
+# BE for FE-react - Ahmad Selo Abadi - FSW 1

 # Routers